 - 1-5 years of experience is typically required in the data management career.

 Database Manager Salary

 The BLS reported the median annual salary of data managers to be $81,710 as of 2015.

 Future Job Outlook for Database Managers

 According to the prediction by the U.S. Bureau of Labor Statistics (BLS), there would be an 11 percent national employment growth for data managers during the 2014 to 2024 decade.

 5. Business Intelligence Analyst

-The business intelligence analyst job entails gathering business data through a lot of various means, such as gathering data by means of mining a company’s data and looking at competitor data and industry trends.
+The business intelligence analyst job is also a high paying one.
+The job entails gathering business data through a lot of various means, such as gathering data by means of mining a company’s data and looking at competitor data and industry trends.

 Business Intelligence Analyst Duties

 The duties and responsibilities performed by most business intelligence analyst are shown below: